 While money market accounts do offer a degree of flexibility, there are some restrictions as well.
 Most notably, you may not make more than six withdrawals each month.
 This is a federal rule, not one made up by the banks.
 You could receive a fine if you exceed this limit.

-On top of that, you’ll start to receive formal warnings from your financial institution.
+On top of that, you’ll start to receive formal warnings from your bank.
 If you continually exceed the withdrawal limit after being warned, the bank or credit union is eventually required to move your funds into a checking account, so be aware of your behavior and plan accordingly.

 Another restriction imposed by some banks (but not necessarily all of them) is minimum balance requirements.
 Many banks require that you open a money market account with at least $10,000.
 On top of that, you may also be required to maintain a certain minimum balance threshold.
 If you don’t, you could again be subject to a fee from the bank or credit union.